zlzhang1124/WD-detection/README.md

 If you use the code in your research, we would appreciate a citation to the appropriate paper(s):

 > Z. L. Zhang, L-Z. Yang, X. Wang, H. Li.
 Automated Detection of Wilson’s Disease Based on Improved Mel-frequency Cepstral Coefficients with Signal Decomposition.  *Proc.
-Interspeech 2022*, pp.
+Interspeech 2022*, pp. 2143-2147, 2022. doi: 10.21437/Interspeech.2022-859